Souwy/Index/README.md

 # Index: how does it work?
+Keep this index as a pinned tab. ctrl+click on any link.

 * **Wiki of the class**: the logbook of the class.
 What were the subjects of each day, example, links, snippetstudies, etc.
 * **JS-references**: where the snippetstudies go.
 Snippetstudy: use a piece of code to understand a concept in javascript.